❍ Hunter’s Moon

 Tips for Viewers

-If you are watching from Westerlands, position yourself with a clear view to the east-southeast around 7.30pm.
-The first appearance of the supermoon over the horizon will be the most dramatic moment, with its fiery orange glow and exaggerated size.
+If you are watching from Westerlands, position yourself with a clear view to the east-southeast.
 A camera framed with trees, barns, or rolling hills will provide a striking sense of scale.
 Over the following nights, take note of how quickly the Moon rises after sunset compared to other times of year — a visible echo of the Harvest Moon’s gift of extended light.
-For those near the coast, be aware that this supermoon may bring slightly higher tides, sometimes known as “king tides,” a subtle reminder that the Moon’s pull extends from the fields to the very seas themselves.
+For those near the coast, be aware that this full moon may bring slightly higher tides, sometimes known as “king tides,” a subtle reminder that the Moon’s pull extends from the fields to the very seas themselves.